 The G910 is almost completely horizontal with the feet out, and it actually angles backward with them retracted.
 Longer legs would help a lot.

 Con Wrist rest cannot be removed

 The G910 has a wrist rest skeleton built onto it.
-It comes with two covers, one of which covers the skeleton and the other of which extends it, but it cannot be removed.
-The picture up top is the larger of the two rests, so it makes the problem appear somewhat worse than it is to those who would prefer none at all.
+It comes with two covers, one covers the skeleton and the other one extends it, but it cannot be removed.

 Con Keycap font